 To support students who desire to participate in these programs, the University may provide students some institutional aid toward such off-campus opportunities.
 Outside grants for which the student is eligible may be used for CCCU and other affiliated programs, but University scholarships, performance grants, international grants, or tuition remission may not be used for off-campus programs.
 Students considering applying for an off-campus program should consult the Office of Financial Aid for information about eligibility for financial aid.

 AuSable Institute of Environmental Studies

 The University grants four semester hours of credit per course.
 The Institute has fellowships and grants for qualified students.
 Tuition is charged at the Huntington University hourly amount and students pay a weekly room and board charge.
-The Institute grants certificates for environmental analysts, land resource analysts and naturalists.
+The Institute grants certificates for environmental analysts, land resource analysts, and naturalists.
 Further information may be obtained from the Biology Department.

 Chicago Semester is an off-campus program with 40 years of experience providing students the opportunity to live, learn and work in Chicago.
 Students in the program experience first-hand what it is like to live in the global city of Chicago.
-Students participate in vibrant arts and cultural activities, explore diverse neighborhoods and master the public transportation system.
+Students participate in vibrant arts and cultural activities, explore diverse neighborhoods, and master the public transportation system.
 Students learn alongside faculty who teach using the city as a laboratory.
 Through this learning students explore complex urban issues and reflect on one's collective responsibility to society.
 Lastly, for four days a week, students work with professional mentors at some of Chicago's leading companies and organizations; building networking relationships and future career connections.
-Students can earn between 12-15 credits.
+Students may earn between 12-15 credits.
 Students may also participate in a three month summer program, for which they may earn six to nine credits.